Wardey

-Wardey is a Somali clan who belong to the Dir clan family specifically the Madahweyne sub-clan.
-They are found in southern Somalia (Lower Jubba) and eastern Kenya, mostly along the Tana River, they're also found in some parts of Ethiopia.
-The Wardey are a pastoralist community.
-They mostly live in Tana River County alongside Orma community.
-They speak the Somali language and practice Islam.
+Wardey is an Oromo a subclan associated with the Borana (or sometimes Barentu) branch.
+They lost their original language and culture, because they were captured and clientized by Somalis during 19 century.
+They are mostly found along the Tana River, they're also found in(Waamo) Jubaland Somalia The Wardey are a pastoralist community.
+They mostly live in Tana River County alongside the Wardey Orma community.
+They speak the Somali/ Orma language.